ubcgif/mvi/content/programs/mviinv.rst

 Input files can be given any name.
 If there are spaces in the path or file name, you *MUST* use quotes around the entire path (including the filename).

 The input file contains the following elements.
-An example file can be downloaded here.
+An example file can be `copied from here <https://github.com/ubcgif/mvi/raw/v3/examples/mviinv.inp>`_ .

 +----+-------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |Line|  Input                        |  Description                                                                                                                                                     |